afrosimon/testapi/README.md

 # TESTAPI

-Simply dummy project in Django & DRF.
-The aim is simply to mess around new features in Django or else, test out performance, do some funky stuff to learn, essentially.
+Simple dummy project in Django & DRF.
+The aim is simply to mess around new features in Django or else, test out performance, etc.

 ## Developer setup